 - What do you want them to do?

 - Is social media the best way to do this?

-There’s no such thing as a “private” social media site.
-Search engines can turn up your posts years later.
+Remember that everything is public.
+There’s no such thing as a private or temporary social media post.
+Search engines can turn up your posts years later and screen captures live forever.
 Don’t post something today that may haunt you later.

+Actively moderate comments and discussions on your channels.
 By their nature, social networking sites are participatory and involve sharing among multiple users.
 However, it is important to monitor live discussions for off-topic or abusive comments.
-Whenever possible, moderate comments and be transparent about doing so by including language similar to the comments policy on Duke University’s Facebook Page.

 Branding and Graphics